Monynha-Softwares/artleo-creative-spaces/SETUP.md

 # Setup Guide

 This guide will help you set up the Art Leo portfolio website locally and in production.
+The project is fully self-managed—no external builder accounts are required.

 ## Prerequisites

-- Node.js 18+ and npm/bun
+- Node.js 18+ and npm
-- A Lovable Cloud account (Supabase backend is already configured)
+- Supabase project (database + auth already provisioned)

 ## Local Development Setup